mckennapsean/dissertation/content/papers/bubble-net.md

 Leschke and Nicholas evaluated a tool with a standardized usability survey [@Leschke2013] and others have performed formal user studies [@Rasmussen2010; @Amershi2011], but none discuss deployment.
-Landstorfer et al. designed a visualization in a user-centered design process but only garnered initial user feedback [@Landstorfer].
+Landstorfer et al. designed a visualization in a user-centered design process but only garnered initial user feedback [@Landstorfer2014].
 Hao et al. worked with analysts to showcase utility of web-based visualization dashboards for network security but did not evaluate with users' own data [@Hao2013a].
 While visualization researchers have worked with users, we have found no end-to-end design study in this space,